XRP (XRP) Price Tops $0.59 on Exchanges

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-XRP (XRP) uses the hashing algorithm.
-It was first traded on January 1st, 2013.
+XRP uses the hashing algorithm.
+Its launch date was January 1st, 2013.
 XRP’s total supply is 99,987,205,428 coins and its circulating supply is 56,434,507,880 coins.
-XRP’s official message board is www.xrpchat.com.
+XRP’s official website is xrpl.org.
 XRP’s official Twitter account is @ripple and its Facebook page is accessible here.
 The Reddit community for XRP is https://reddit.com/r/ripple and the currency’s Github account can be viewed here.
-XRP’s official website is xrpl.org.
+The official message board for XRP is www.xrpchat.com.

 It is usually not presently possible to buy alternative cryptocurrencies such as XRP directly using U.S. dollars.
-Investors seeking to trade XRP should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy XRP using one of the aforementioned exchanges.
+Investors seeking to acquire XRP should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy XRP using one of the exchanges listed above.

 Receive News & Updates for XRP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XRP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.